 Methotrexate is an immunosuppressive drug that treats psoriasis.
-It also works well for PsA and can help prevent damage to joints.
+It also works well for PsA and can help prevent joint damage.
 Rarely, methotrexate can cause liver damage, so a person will need to see their doctor regularly for tests.

 Sulfasalazine is a type of sulfa drug that has powerful anti-inflammatory effects.
-People who are allergic to sulfa drugs cannot take it.
-It helps prevent joint swelling, inflammation, and damage that PsA causes.
+People who have allergies to sulfa drugs cannot take this medication.
+It helps prevent the joint swelling, inflammation, and damage that PsA causes.

-Certain drugs that treat malaria can help with PsA.
-Results may take several months, however.
-Side effects include headaches, dizziness, nausea, vomiting, and vision changes.
+Certain drugs that treat malaria, such as hydroxychloroquine, can help with PsA, but results may take several months.
+Possible side effects include headaches, dizziness, nausea, vomiting, and vision changes.

-Acthar is an injectable medication that can help the body make its own steroid hormones, which helps lower inflammation.
+Acthar is an injectable medication that helps the body make its own steroid hormones, which can help lower inflammation.
 Acthar is useful for fast relief of severe inflammation and swelling.

 Azathioprine (Imuran) is a drug that suppresses the immune system, which helps with both PsA and skin psoriasis.

-Biologics are a different type of DMARD.
+Biologics are different type of DMARDs.
 People must take them via injection or intravenous drip.

 How they work

-Biologics fight inflammation by targeting certain cells in the immune system, which helps calm the overactive immune response.
+Biologics fight inflammation by targeting certain cells in the immune system.
+This helps calm the overactive immune response.

-Some examples of biologics that treat PsA include:
+The following are some examples of biologics that treat PsA:

-Tumor necrosis factor-alpha inhibitors (TNF-alpha) fight inflammation by targeting a specific protein in the immune system.
+TNF-alpha inhibitors fight inflammation by targeting a specific protein in the immune system.